beacn-on-linux/beacn-lib/README.md

 ***
 ### Notes
-This is still a work in progress, hotplug and device detection is present, the testing of the studio is still preliminary and may have issues.
+This is still a work in progress, hotplug and device detection is present, it should be possible to send messages to the Beacn Mic and Beacn Studio, it should also be possible to connect to, send images to, and read inputs from the Beacn Mix and Mix Create